usharesoft/appcenter-docs/admin/en/source/pages/upgrade/upgrade-overview.rst

 The (optional) parameter <uforge install type> can take the values uforge-ee or uforge-dev.
 By default uforge-ee is used.

+.. note:: Before upgrading UForge, make sure that no cron jobs are running.
+For more information on cron jobs, refer to :ref:`watchdog-services`.

+.. note:: It is recommended to take a snapshot of all impacted VMs before starting the update procedure, in case you need to rollback.

 To update the platform, use the "yum" command-line tool as follows:

 .. note:: Running ``yum update`` may also update OS packages from CentOS official repository.
 You should accept all the updates because UForge is qualified based on the latest packages.